 Deep Love For Recreation & Sports

 Aussies love a good time just like they love a good joke.
 You will catch them in recreational facilities conversing in their local slang.
-The society is also very progressive and receptive to new trends and is generally warm to strangers regardless of their orientation.
+Society is also very progressive and receptive to new trends and is generally warm to strangers regardless of their orientation.
 You will catch the locals using the word ‘Pome’ when referring to English people, which is a light-hearted acronym indicating Prisoners Of Mother England.

 Australians are also passionate about their ‘vino’ or wine and have some of the world’s best quality brands locally produced.
 You will catch most adults toasting with a tall glass of fine red or sparkling white in various recreation outlets.
 The country has more than sixty active wine regions and has an annual gross production of roughly 1.35 trillion quality wine bottles.
 Aussie is also a hub for lovers of coffee, and the working class makes it a routine to get a caffeine fix right before going to the office.

 The Aussies are also known for their love of “pokies”, the five reels gaming machines called slot machines in the US.
 The Melbourne Cup is part of the Aussie tradition since 1861 but today looking stylish is more important than betting on the horses.
 When it comes to sports and recreation, nothing can be more important than Aussie rules.
-AFL (Australian Football League), founded in 1857, is part of the Australian history.
+AFL (Australian Football League), founded in 1857, is part of Australian history.
 With more than 41% of the Australian population watching AFL games or following Aussie Rules football predictions and tips on a regular basis, football conversations are definitely part of the Aussie lifestyle.

-In general, recreation is more of group activity in Australia where friends and family love to share fun experiences to strengthen their bond.
-This is also enhanced by the extensive range of finger-licking cuisine which is derived from fresh farm produce and the potent local spices.
+In general, recreation is more of a group activity in Australia where friends and family love to share fun experiences to strengthen their bond.
+This is also enhanced by the extensive range of finger-licking cuisine which is derived from fresh farm produce and potent local spices.